Eventizer/eventizer/README.md

 <h2>Eventizer</h2>

-Eventizer is free, open-source system that is designed for event registration and management.
+Eventizer is free, open-source system that is designed for event registration and management. <a href="http://eventizer.org">http://eventizer.org/</a>

 <h2>Features</h2>
 <ul>